primer/view_components/docs/content/components/buttongroup.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use ButtonGroupComponent to wrap a series of buttons.
+Use ButtonGroupComponent to render a series of buttons.
-They will be rounded and spaced automatically

 ## Examples